 Foreign currency liquidity swap transactions involve the transfer by the FRBNY, at the prevailing market exchange rate, of a specified amount of U.S. dollars to an account for the foreign central bank in exchange for its currency.
-The foreign currency amounts that the FRBNY receives are recorded as a liability.
+The foreign currency liquidity swap is recorded as a liability in the amount of foreign currency that the FRBNY receives.